dataforxyz/pi-observational-memory/docs/configuration.md

 Default: `20000`.

 This controls V3's full-fold pressure.
-During compaction, the extension first builds the visible projection.
-If visible active observations are at or above `observationsPoolMaxTokens`, compaction performs a full fold through the compaction boundary.
+During compaction, the extension first builds the normal compaction projection: observations folded through the compaction boundary, with reflection/drop effects held stable from the latest full fold.
+If that projection's active observation tokens are at or above `observationsPoolMaxTokens`, compaction performs a full fold through the compaction boundary.
 Otherwise, it keeps reflection/drop effects stable from the latest full fold and projects only observations through the new boundary.

 This is not a scheduling threshold for the reflector.
 Use `reflectAfterTokens` for reflector/dropper cadence.